AlekOmOm/ArcadeMiniGames/docs/how-to-contribute.md

 This project is open to contributions from everyone.
 We welcome contributions from everyone.
 Please read the following guidelines before submitting your contribution.

 - only requirement:
--
-  -
-dsatasks moved to '2. doing' *preferably* done within a week
+  - tasks moved to '2. doing' *preferably* done within a week

 ### How to Contribute